Nora Roberts donates $25,000 to campaign opposing Craighead County library system funding cuts

-Author Nora Roberts has made a large donation to a group fighting against an initiative that would drastically cut the Craighead County Jonesboro Public Library System's funding.
+Author Nora Roberts has made a large donation to a group opposing an initiative that would drastically cut the Craighead County Jonesboro Public Library System's funding.

-Nora Roberts, author of more than 200 romance novels, donated $25,000 to Save Our Libraries, according to a Tuesday news release from the group.
+Roberts, author of more than 200 romance novels, donated $25,000 to Save Our Libraries, according to a news release.

 A group called Citizens Taxed Enough developed an initiative to cut the library system's funding nearly in half to save "Craighead taxpayers over $1 million annually," according to a news release issued in September.

 The measure will go before voters in the Nov.
 8 General Election.
-The ballot issue asks that voter decrease the current 2.0 mill tax for the library system to 1.0 mill.
+The ballot issue asks that voters decrease the current 2.0 mill tax for the library system to 1.0 mill.
+Early voting begins Monday.

-She said members of the group will be meeting next week to discuss how the donation will be used to reach voters — including ads and other media resources.
+She said members of the group will meet next week to discuss how the donation will be used to reach voters -- including ads and other media resources.

 Burkett was told late last week the group may see a large donation from a nationally recognized author, but she wasn't told who it was.